ngrok/ngrok-docs/docs/integrations/jumpcloud/sso-oidc.md

 To configure ngrok tunnels with JumpCloud, you must have:

 - a JumpCloud account with administrative rights to create apps
-- an ngrok enterprise account with an access token or admin access to configure edges with OpenID Connect.
+- an [ngrok Enterprise Account](https://ngrok.com/pricing) with an authtoken or admin access to configure edges with OpenID Connect.

 ## Configuration Steps